 During incidents with large volunteer needs, it may be necessary to staff a volunteer liaison position within the EOC.
 This position will be primarily responsible for organizing volunteer needs, providing oversight to volunteer leads, and maintaining documentation.
+The LEPC will serve this function and designate appropriate staff.
 See the volunteer liaison checklist in this annex.